obsidiansystems/avalanche-wallet-cli/docs/qa-guide.md

 sent to another of your addresses (it'll be the output address which isn't X-A4ZiuDcNizdqojr4XqEBSFx9CmKuXvQSX).
 You can run `cli/cli.js get-balance --list-addresses` to check that this address did indeed get the leftover funds.

+## get-address

+Run `cli/cli.js get-address 0/0`.
+You'll be prompted on your ledger device, and it should return the address in the terminal.
+You should check that the address shown on your ledger device matches the address returned in the terminal.

+Also, this should match the web wallet.
+To check this, in the web wallet, go to the "Manage" page in the left menu.
+The bottom section, "My Keys", should list your active keys (probably only one).
+Within that key are a section of buttons on the right hand side: two icons and a "View Key Phrase" button.
+First you must be sure that the web wallet is using the same mnemonic phrase as your ledger device.
+Click the "View Key Phrase" button and verify they match.
+If they don't you must reset the web wallet and create another with the same phrase, and go through these instructions again.
+If they do match, hover over the icon buttons next to "View Key Phrase" and click the one which is labeled "Past Addresses".
+You should see a list of all the addresses you've had in the past in this wallet, ordered by the index (`#` column).
+If you have many addresses here, you can check they match by running `cli/cli.js get-address 0/N` where you substitute the number in the `#` column as `N`.
+So, for the third key in the list, you'd run `cli/cli.js get-address 0/2`.
+You don't need to check them all, just pick a few.